bparanj/Essential-TDD/en/02-guess-game/02-guess-game.markdown

 context 'Validation' do
   let(:game) { game = GuessGame.new(NullDeviceConsole.new) }

-  it "should perform validation of the guess entered by the user : lower than 1" do
+  it "perform validation of the guess entered by the user : lower than 1" do
     game.stub(:get_user_guess) { 0 }
     game.start

     game.error.should == 'The number must be between 1 and 100'
   end
-  it "should perform validation of the guess entered by the user : higher than 100" do
+  it "perform validation of the guess entered by the user : higher than 100" do
     game.stub(:get_user_guess) { 101 }
     game.start